ngscheurich/dotfiles/README.md

 <img src="https://media.giphy.com/media/DBfYJqH5AokgM/giphy.gif" width="100%" alt="A GIF of a frustrated Samuel L. Jackson seated at a computer as the Jurassic Park character Ray Arnold.
 A caption overlaid near the bottom says “I HATE THIS HACKER CRAP” in all caps.">

 These are my sytem configuration files.
-Please don’t copy and paste from them, but please do learn and steal from them.
 I manage these using [GNU Stow].

 Contained herein are my [Neovim] [runtime files] as well as configurations for other tools I use, such as [kitty], [tmux], and [Zsh].
 The intrepid explorer